orientechnologies/orientdb-docs/SQL-Syntax.md

-- null: case insensitive (for consistency with IS NULL and IS NOT NULL conditions, that are case insensitive)
+- **null**: case insensitive (for consistency with IS NULL and IS NOT NULL conditions, that are case insensitive)

 Valid null expressions include
 ```